How to find the best limited company accountant

 • Keep your accountant updated with any changes to the company’s personnel, salary levels, etc.

-• Make sure you respond to your accountant if they ask you to provide bank statement, or other records.
-Or to check draft VAT, Corporation Tax, or personal returns, and other types of paperwork.
+• Respond to your accountant if they ask you to provide bank statements or other records.

-How much will a limited company accountant cost?
+How much do limited company accountants cost?

-Costs obviously vary between firms, depending on the amount of expertise they provide you, and the amount of work you expect them to do.
+Costs vary between firms, depending on the amount of expertise they provide you, and the amount of work you expect them to do.

-If your company’s affairs are relatively straightforward (for example if you’ve set up in business as a professional contractor), you can choose from a large selection of specialist aaccountants.
-They will charge anything from £70 to £180 per month for core support.
+If your company’s affairs are relatively straightforward (for example if you’ve set up in business as a professional contractor), you can choose from a large selection of specialist accountants.

 The more ‘add ons’ you require (such as inclusive insurance, bookkeeping, etc.), the more you can expect to pay.